dbaumgarten/yodk/vscode-yolol/README.md

 # VSCODE-YOLOL

-This vscoe extension adds support for [YOLOL](https://wiki.starbasegame.com/index.php/YOLOL) to vscode.
+This vscode extension adds support for [YOLOL](https://wiki.starbasegame.com/index.php/YOLOL) to vscode.

 [YOLOL](https://wiki.starbasegame.com/index.php/YOLOL) is the ingame programming language of the upcoming game starbase.